 |Beans||Cabbage (& Brussels Sprouts)||Broccoli||Avocado (Hass)|

 |Green pea||Melons||Lemons & Limes||Green, Snap & Snow Peas|

 |Melon||Parsnips||Parsnips||Lemon & Lime|

 |Peppers (& Chillies)||Quinces||Sweet Potatoes||Rhubarb|

 |Zucchini & Squash||Tomatoes|

 Grow your own food.
-The best way to eat local and seasonal food is to use your own backyard!
+One way to eat local and seasonal food is to use your own backyard.
 You can have a veggie garden all year round with seasonal vegetables.
 (See our Grow your own food action).